-Autism Assessment in Adelaide
+Personalised, Accurate Autism Assessments in Adelaide

 Connect Allied Health

-The term ‘spectrum’ is used to indicate that no two people with Autism Spectrum Disorder are the same.
-This is why it is important to understand and embrace the uniqueness and strengths of neurodivergent people and provide them and their families with the skills, tools, and strategies to allow for improved participation within the home, school, and play environments.
+The term ‘spectrum’ is used to indicate that no two people with Autism Spectrum Disorder (ASD) are the same.
+This is why, at Connect Allied Health, we help neurodivergent people understand and embrace their individuality.

-Autism Diagnostic Assessment
+Understanding & Supporting Neurodiversity with an Autism Diagnostic Assessment

 Social communication and social interaction across contexts:

-- Impairment in the social use of eye contact
+- Impairment in the social use of eye contact.

-- Difficulties taking another person’s perspective
+- Trouble taking another person’s perspective.

 Restricted, repetitive patterns of behaviour, interests or activities: